Treatment for Alzheimer's disease involves a combination of things.

 Acetylcholinesterase (AChE) inhibitors

-These increase the levels of acetylcholine.
+These medicines are for early-to mid-stage Alzheimer's disease.
+They increase the levels of AChE.
 This is a substance in the brain that helps nerve cells communicate with each other.
-Levels drop as brain cells become damaged and die in Alzheimer's disease.
+AChE levels drop as brain cells become damaged and die in Alzheimer's disease.

 They can only be prescribed by: